 To begin to understand how to position your trees in your garden and protect them from the wind, you must study from which direction a Southerly, Westerly, Easterly and Northerly wind hits your garden and from which direction the wind is potentially the most damaging.

-For instance my garden is fully protected from Easterly winds by my house and garden sheds, but I have to be cautious of Southerly winds that gather momentum across neighbouring fields and hit my garden hard.
+For instance my garden is fully protected from Easterly winds by my house, but I have to be cautious of Southerly winds that gather momentum across neighbouring fields and hit my garden hard.

 Try to keep track of your local weather forecast so that preemptive action can be taken.